 Separate taxes on public utility companies to fund state regulatory bodies' administrative expenses are imposed in 47 other states.
-Almost all such rates are below 1% of gross intrastate revenue.
+Almost all such rates are less than 1% of gross intrastate revenue.
 In Alaska, long-distance telephone companies pay 3.572%.